Apple Cider Bread

 How to make Apple Cider Bread:

-- Pour into an 8×4 loaf pan, and bake!
+- Pour mixture into a greased 8×4 loaf pan, and bake!

 What kind of apples are best for baking?

-ANY apple will work for baking, but different apples have different tastes.
+Any apple will work for baking, but different apples have different tastes.

 If you prefer sweeter apples, Cortland or Fuji are a good choice.
 For a more tart applesauce Braeburn, McIntosh are a better choice.